EngineMachiner/beat4sprite/BGA's Guide/ReadMe.txt

 R-Right
 D-Down

+Q-Beat each 1/4 note
+H-Beat each 1/2 note

 RB-Rainbow
 W-WallBumpEffect
-Li-Sprites that go through horizontal and vertical directions Out-It can refer to when the sprites are having a 3D Effect, they zoom out.
+Li-Sprites that go through horizontal and vertical directions In-It can refer to when the sprites are having a 3D Effect, they zoom in.
+Out-It can refer to when the sprites are having a 3D Effect, they zoom out.
 Wh-Whirl
 InSpin-Particles circle and zoom in.
 Circle-Zooming effect shaping a circle

 FlipX-Sprites flip crossing the X axis.
 FlipY-Sprites flip crossing the Y axis.